-Many experts predict that the adapted formulas for infants will be produced out of donkey milk in the future, and the reasons for such a belief are that it is easy to digest, it is very nutritious, and a close relative to breast milk.
+Many experts predict that adapted formulas for infants will be made from donkey milk in the future since it is the easiest on developing digestion and the most nutritious and similar to breast milk.

-It is an interesting fact that donkey milk contains 60 times more vitamin C than cow’s milk, vitamins A, D, E and F, high amounts of magnesium, calcium, phosphorus, potassium and zinc.
-It treats or reduces the symptoms of asthma and cough in pulmonary diseases such as bronchitis and whooping cough.
-Perhaps the most important health benefit is that during colder periods it strengthens the immune system in children and adults.
+Donkey milk contains up to 60 times more vitamin C than cow’s milk, vitamins A, D, E and F, high levels of magnesium, calcium, phosphorus, potassium and zinc.
+It cures or reduces symptoms of asthma and cough with pulmonary diseases, like bronchitis and whooping cough.
+One of its most important benefits is perhaps its effect on the strengthening of immunity among children and adults during the colder period.

 CURE FOR ALERGIES